About Us

-Katuka is the mentorship programme launched by the late Lena Markus, former Businesswoman of the Year 2000 in the category Corporate/Professional.
 The programme aims to empower and encourage entrepreneurs, business and professional women to achieve success in their careers through mentorship by seasoned business and professional women.
 It is a method of advancement, which provides support and training through relationship building.
 It is about matching a mentee and mentor with similar personal and professional interests in a process of support, sharing and learning to help entrepreneurs/businesswomen, who want to start up or successfully run or achieve success in their existing field of business and reach their full potential.

-Currently in its twenty first year, the Katuka Mentorship Programme has already produced significant results in the careers of the participating mentees.
+Currently in its twenty third year, the Katuka Mentorship Programme has already produced significant results in the careers of the participating mentees.
 The Katuka Mentorship Programme is designed to facilitate career development of younger women by exposing them to the experience of individuals with established careers.
-To date 430 entrepreneurs and businesswomen have completed the programme.
+To date 485 entrepreneurs and businesswomen have completed the programme.
 The selection panel consists of the Patron, Ms Inge Zaamwani- Kamwi Advisor: Constitutional Affairs & Private Sector Interface, Office of the President, Sabine Ruegg, Owner Thalestris Coaching Acadamy and certified coach, and Ms Desèré Lundon-Muller from the Namibia Economist.

-28 mentors and mentees have completed the programme for 2022 and were awarded certificates for their contribution and progress at a certificate ceremony on 23 November 2022.
-48 Mentors and Mentees registered for the programme in 2023.
-The programme started with a three-day orientation programme for the mentees and mentors scheduled for the first week of February 2023.
-The second training session took place during April and the third in August.
+45 Mentors and mentees have completed the programme for 2023 and were awarded certificates for their contribution and progress at a certificate ceremony on 22 November 2023.
+54 Mentors and Mentees registered for the programme in 2024.
+The programme started with a three-day orientation programme for the mentees and mentors and was scheduled from 5-7th of February 2024.
+43 Candidates sucessfully completed the training and have started their mentorship journey for 2024!

 Goals and Objectives of the programme: